planetarypraxis/smartforests/readme.md

 - Search for `smartforests/settings/local.py` on lastpass and paste its contents into the corresponding local file
 - Use vscode's 'run' command (usually aliased to F5) to run the app.
   - Make sure you use the 'App' configuration, which will start both the django app and the frontend build pipeline.
+  - The `setup_pages` command in `manage.py` will set up the basic page structure in the development site.
 - Go to localhost:8000/admin

 ### Hard mode: Using Dockerfiles